ZingyTomato/Harmony-Music/README.md

   -h, --help    show this help message and exit
   -v, --video   Allows to search for videos instead of music.
 Example harmony -v 2step Ed Sheeran
 ```

+## 🏥 Contributing

+Feel free to create an issue if you encounter any bugs or would like to suggest something!